Ilam, Staffordshire: Ilam village

 Ilam is best known as the location of the neo-Gothic Ilam Hall, a stately home built in the 1820s, partly demolished in the 1930s.
 It is now a YHA youth hostel owned by the National Trust.
 It is set in large parklands that are open to visitors and is a Grade II* listed property, as "Ilam Hall and Gardeners Cottage".

 Many of the cottages are in a style that reminds visitors of a picturesque Swiss village, with chalet-style houses and matching school house.
 This concept was started in the 1800s by Jesse Watts-Russell, who inherited a fortune on the death of his father, a wealthy soap manufacturer.
 He built the current Ilam Hall and his family resided there for decades.

 Ilam is about 4 miles from Ashbourne at the entrance to the scenic Manifold Valley.
 Ilam lies close to the popular Dovedale valley.

 While most of the buildings in the village are from the past two centuries, Ilam dates from Anglo-Saxon times or earlier.

 Recently the village has attracted praise for its commitment to eco- friendly policies.
 Ilam became the first community in the United Kingdom to phase out incandescent light bulbs, cutting annual carbon emissions by 4 tonnes.
 The initiative was part of the Ilam Climate Change Project, supported by the Marches Energy Agency.

 Geography

 Ilam is situated in the Manifold Valley near the southern end where it joins the River Dove.
 The Dove forms the county boundary between Staffordshire and Derbyshire.
 Upstream from Ilam is the famous Dovedale walk to Milldale.
 At the Ilam end, the walk crosses the Dove on a famous line of stepping stones.
 A wide and picturesque curve of the Manifold provides an ideal setting for Ilam Hall.
 The Peak District Boundary Walk runs through the village along the same route as the Manifold Trail footpath.

 River Manifold

 The River Manifold flows underground from Wetton Mill, and rises again at Ilam in the grounds of the hall.
-The flooded underground section contains a population of a of the European bullhead fish.
+The flooded underground section contains a population of European bullhead fish.
 At some times of the year, the river bed is completely dry apart from the occasional pool.